doooofus/dooof/README.md

  pony town stuff!
 - please do not copy any of my skins
 - please ask before cuddles or kisses ok? thankz :))
+- gotta get to know me before ya friend me xd
+- i may be in certain places like the cafe , the beach , or just sitting around the spawn . if your interested in finding me >:)

  DNI!!!
 - proshippers